Come Along With Me

 It was a bucket list trip for me: driving my RV to Alaska and back.
 I fulfilled this dream in the summer of 2019.
 Now, I’m off on other trips.
 So, follow me here on this blog as I drive my truck, Rory, and go on adventures!

-I left Indiana at the end of May in 2019 and got back at the end of August.
-For 2021 I’m headed to the International Balloon Fiesta in Albuquerque, New Mexico.
-After that, I’m going to Colorado, Utah, and Arizona.
-It should be an amazing trip!!
+I left Indiana at the end of May in 2019 for Alaska and got back at the end of August.
+For 2021 I headed to the International Balloon Fiesta in Albuquerque, New Mexico.
+After the Fiesta finished, we went to Colorado, Utah, and Arizona.
+It was an amazing trip!!

 About